usgs/hazdev-template/docs/phpVariables.md

 ### $CACHE_MAXAGE

-Set cache age for page in seconds.
-Default is `900` seconds, which is 15 minutes.
+Cache age for page in seconds.
+Default is `-1` seconds.
+Values less than zero mean do not send headers.
-Set to zero to not serve `Cache-Control` and `Expires` http headers.
+Used by `cache.inc.php` to send `Cache-Control` and `Expires` HTTP headers.

+NOTE: you must include `cache.inc.php` for this variable to be used.

 ### $CACHE_SCOPE

 Set cache scope for page.
 Default is `public`.
+Only used in combination with non-negative $CACHE_MAXAGE values.

+NOTE: you must include `cache.inc.php` for this variable to be used.

 ### $CONTACT